- What are electromagnetic fields?

 International co-operation to develop standards and regulations

 Radiation protection limits and standards are implemented in Germany based on international recommendations and regulations as in most other countries.
-For ionising radiation, the related procedure can be outlined as follows: Based on scientific reports on radiation exposure and their review by UNSCEAR (United Nations Scientific Committee on the Effects of Atomic Radiation), the ICRP (International Commission on Radiation Protection) issues recommendations to update, consolidate and further develop the regime of radiation protection.
+For ionising radiation, the related procedure can be outlined as follows: Based on scientific reports on radiation exposure and radiation effects as well and their review by UNSCEAR (United Nations Scientific Committee on the Effects of Atomic Radiation), the ICRP (International Commission on Radiation Protection) issues recommendations to update, consolidate and further develop the regime of radiation protection.

 The European Commission (EC), or the International Atomic Energy Agency (IAEA) in Vienna then apply these recommendations within the framework of the EURATOM Treaty or of international agreements, respectively, to convert basic parts into directives, regulations and other rules.
 The procedures to be performed in the different areas (ionising radiation, non-ionising radiation) are similar.